 Installing the Apache Web Server

 Apache is an HTTP server, otherwise called web server software.
-Other HTTP server software exists.
-Another big one is nginx.
-An HTTP server essentially makes files on a computer available to others who are able to establish a connection to the computer and view the files with a web browser.
+An HTTP server makes files on a computer available to others who are able to establish a connection to the computer and view the files with a web browser.
+Other HTTP server software exists and another major product is nginx.

-It's important to understand the basics of an HTTP server, and therefore I ask you to read Apache's Getting Started page before proceeding with the rest of this section.
-Each of the main sections on that page describe the important elements that make up and serve a website, including
+It's important to understand the basics of an HTTP server.
+Please read Apache's Getting Started page before proceeding, as it covers important basics of HTTP servers.
+Each of the main sections on that page describe the important elements that make up and serve a website, including:

 • clients, servers, and URLs